Reviewed by Ryan P. Duffy, Estate Planning Attorney • Licensed in NC & SC

 Explore Trust Options

-One practical starting point is a digital asset inventory — a secure, updated record of your accounts, login credentials, and instructions for each.
-This document should be stored somewhere your executor can access it, but not somewhere so accessible that it creates a security risk.
-Options include a fireproof safe, an encrypted password manager with a designated emergency contact, or a sealed document filed with your estate planning attorney.
-We help clients think through the right approach for their situation and ensure it is referenced properly in their legal documents.
+Your digital asset inventory should be stored where your executor can find it, but not where it creates a security risk.
+Good options include a fireproof safe, an encrypted password manager with an emergency contact, or a sealed document filed with your estate planning attorney.
+I help clients choose the right approach and make sure the inventory is referenced properly in their legal documents.

 People collaborating on business documents and laptops

-North Carolina adopted the Revised Uniform Fiduciary Access to Digital Assets Act (RUFADAA) under NC Gen. Stat.
+Under NC Gen. Stat.
 Ch.
-36F, giving executors, trustees, and agents legal authority to access and manage digital assets — but only when properly authorized in your estate planning documents.
-Without that explicit authorization, even a named executor can be locked out of critical accounts by platform terms of service.
-The law creates the pathway; your estate plan has to open the door.
+36F, North Carolina’s RUFADAA gives executors, trustees, and agents the legal authority to access digital assets.
+But this only works when your estate planning documents specifically grant that authority.
+Without it, even a named executor can be locked out by platform terms of service.
+The law creates the pathway.
+Your estate plan has to open the door.

 Ryan Duffy, North Carolina and South Carolina digital estate planning attorney

-How to Choose the Right Digital Estate Planning Attorney
+How Do You Choose the Right Digital Estate Planning Attorney?

-In North Carolina and South Carolina, look for an attorney who understands both the legal and practical sides of digital asset planning.
-That means familiarity with RUFADAA, experience drafting digital asset memoranda that integrate with your will or trust, and knowledge of how different platforms — Google, Apple, financial institutions — handle account access requests after death.
-A generalist estate planning attorney can draft a will, but digital estate planning requires a deeper layer of technical and legal fluency.
+In North Carolina and South Carolina, your attorney should understand both the legal and practical sides of digital assets.
+That means familiarity with RUFADAA and experience drafting digital asset documents that work with your will or trust.
+They should also know how Google, Apple, and financial institutions handle account access after death.
+A general estate planning attorney can draft a will, but digital estate planning needs deeper technical and legal knowledge.

 Peaceful client confident in their completed estate plan